chukaofili/sails-pager/README.md

 # sails-pager
 Pagination Service for SailsJS projects

-This module makes it easy to integrate pagination into your [SailsJS](http://sailsjs.org) application.e.js.
+This module makes it easy to integrate pagination into your [SailsJS](http://sailsjs.org) applications.

 * [Installation](#installation)
 * [Usage](#usage)